truecharts/website/docs/manual/guides/Adding-TrueCharts.md

 ## Requirements

 - SCALE apps share computing resources with your system.
-In addition to the [SCALE recommended system requirements](https://www.truenas.com/docs/scale/gettingstarted/install/installingscale/), you may want to consider additional RAM or computing power dpeneding on the apps you plan to run.
+We [recommend](https://truecharts.org/manual/systemrequirements) a four core system with at least 16GB of RAM to run apps, and you may want to consider additional RAM or computing power depending on your desired apps.
 - It's highly recommended to store your apps dataset on an SSD or NvMe based pool for optimal performance.
+We recommend at least 250GB of SSD storage, but you may need more depending on your use cases.
-  - Note: If you wish to use other storage for your apps, you'll want to use an SSD or NvMe based pool for app metadata and caching.
-You can learn more on how to do this in [Editing Apps](https://truecharts.org/manual/guides/Edit-an-App).
+  - Note: If you wish to use HDD storage for your apps, you'll want to use an SSD or NvMe based pool for app metadata and caching. **We can't provide support for installations using HDD app storage without a special 8k small block vdev for caching and metadata**.
 - Make sure your SCALE installation has a working storage pool that you'd like to use for TrueCharts.
 [Read more](https://www.truenas.com/docs/scale/scaletutorials/storage/) in the SCALE tutorial.
 - Make sure you have a working Internet connection and can reach GitHub and truecharts.org from the host system.
 - Ensure your system time is up to date and you've chosen your preferred timezone in your [SCALE settings](https://www.truenas.com/docs/scale/scaleuireference/systemsettings/generalsettingsscreens/#localization).